-Health Lodge staff, often EMT’s or Paramedics, are at the Health Lodge during summer camp to render first aid and connect Scouts with additional medical assistance when necessary.
+Health Lodge staff, often EMT’s or Paramedics, are at the Health Lodge during summer camp to render first aid and connect you with additional medical assistance when necessary.
 They are supported by our Council Physician and the Union County Hospital and Fire/Rescue.
-There is no permanent medical presence at our camps in the off season.
+There is no permanent medical presence at our camps in the offseason.

 Do I need the entire Health and Medical Form completed?

 Yes.
 You MUST have a completed Health and Medical Record Form completed and signed by a medical doctor for everyone attending camp 72 hours or more.
 This includes a physician physical.
 If the youth/adult does not have this upon arrival, your unit will have 24 hours from arrival, or the individual must leave camp.